Guided-Labs/Chef/Guided_labs/02-Labguide.md

 ### **Step-3: Upload the Recipe to Chef Server**

 1. **Upload the Cookbook to Chef Server**:
-   - From the `chef-repo` directory, use `knife` to upload the cookbook:
+   - From the `chef-repo\cookbooks` directory, run the following command to upload the `webserver` cookbook to the Chef Server:

      ```bash
      knife cookbook upload webserver
      ```

 2. **Verify the Cookbook is Uploaded**:

    - Check on Chef Server if the `webserver` cookbook appears in the list:

      ```bash
      knife cookbook list
      ```